Latest SeedProd News

 Postman sign up page design

 This sign-up page example from Postman has a unique design that aligns with the company branding.
-And the boxed layout keeps the page tidy and the information easy to find.
+The boxed layout keeps the page tidy and the information easy to find.

 Again, this design includes a call to action button inviting users to create a free account, reminding people that no financial risk is involved.
 In addition, visitors can sign up with their Google account if they wish.